Quality statement 2: Baseline assessment

 These are ideally carried out when symptoms are reported and include medical history, physical examination (including anorectal examination) and medication review [adapted from NICE clinical guideline 49, recommendation 1.2.2].
 Examples of specific questions to ask as part of a baseline assessment are available in table 1 of NICE clinical guideline 49.
 Coping strategies should also be provided at the time of assessment (see quality statement 3) [NICE clinical guideline 49 recommendation 1.3.11]

-history of bowel habit (including warning signs for lower gastrointestinal cancer such as rectal bleeding and change in bowel habit, as defined in section 1.5 of Referral guidelines for suspected cancer [NICE clinical guideline 27])
+history of bowel habit (including warning signs for lower gastrointestinal cancer such as rectal bleeding and change in bowel habit, as defined in section 1.5 of referral guidelines for suspected cancer [NICE guideline NG12])

 previous medical history